xfixxy3939/fewer-stealer/README.md

 <h1 align="center">
 🛡️ Fewer Stealer v1.0

+❗️ If you have ideas and don't know how to install and errors in stealer, you can ask and tell everything https://github.com/paralox399/fewer-stealer/issues

 ❗️ Disclaimer: We are not responsible for any damages this software may cause after being acquired.
 This software was made for personal education and sandbox testing.
 I am not responsible for any damages this software may cause.
 This was made for personal education.